Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 - When a server "logically" disconnects a client.
   - _Reason: The server already knows the client is disconnected._
 - When a client "logically" disconnects itself.
-  - _Reason: The client already knows that it is disconnected._
+  - _Reason: The client already knows that it's disconnected._

 ### Connection Notification Manager Example
 Below is one example of how you can provide client connect and disconnect notifications to any type of NetworkBehaviour or MonoBehaviour derived component.